8 common questions from renters

 I don’t own much stuff so why do I need insurance?

-Then there are the other things you’re covered for by insurance, such as the items that may be taken from your car, like your mobile, sports gear, laptop and sunglasses.
-If the house you’re renting is damaged and you can’t live there, AA Insurance contents insurance will cover the increase in rent above what you usually pay, for up to four weeks.
-It’ll also cover the cost of temporarily storing your things during this time, or putting your domestic pets into care.
+Then there are the other things you’re covered for by insurance, such as temporary accommodation.
+If the house you’re renting is damaged and you need to find somewhere else to stay, AA Insurance will cover the increase in rent above what you usually pay, for up to four weeks.
+It’ll also cover the cost of temporarily storing your things during this time or putting your domestic pets into care.

 What is legal liability cover?